 Thankfully, there is a global registry and organization, the Master Dog Breeders Association also known as MDBA that is specifically founded to protect the integrity of the pure breed in its Development.
 Currently, MDBA is developing various other breeds and trying to bring back the originality of various breeds.

 Fun Fact: Cobberdog means “Dog-Friend” in Australia.

 The Australian Cobberdog is bred for a distinct purpose that is for a therapy dog, Medical Dog, an Assistance Dog, Medical Alert, and an overall perfect pooch as a family companion.
 It is a healthy yet athletic dog that is always ready to play.
 But it feels happy to snuggle for hours if someone’s sick or feeling down.

 It is friendly with kids and elders.
 It gets along well with other pets and animals as well.
 To be concise about its temperament, the Australian Cobberdog is extremely intelligent, social, joyful, and a quick learner.

 The Australian Cobberdog is a friendly dog with overloaded loyalty to its family and non-aggressive behaviour.
-Its intuition nature makes it suitable as Therapy Dog.
+Its intuitive nature makes it an ideal Therapy Dog.